 Dust Control Requirements

-District Rule 228, Fugitive Dust, establishes standards to be met by activities generating fugitive dust.
+District Rule 228, Fugitive Dust (PDF), establishes standards to be met by activities generating fugitive dust.
 Rule 228 applies to the entire County of Placer and addresses fugitive dust generated by construction and grading activities, and by other land use practices including recreational uses.

 Fugitive dust is particulate matter discharged into the atmosphere due to a man-made activity or condition.
-Examples of dust sources that are subject to the rule are excavating and trenching, drilling, boring, earthmoving and grading operations, pavement or masonry cutting operations, brush clearing, travel on unpaved roads within construction sites, and wind-blown dust from uncovered graded areas and storage piles.
+Examples of dust sources that are subject to the rule are:

 Rule 228 establishes standards to be met by activities generating fugitive dust.
 Among these standards to be met is a prohibition on visible dust crossing the property boundary, generation of high levels of visible dust (dust sufficient to obscure vision by 40%), and controls on the track-out of dirt and mud on to public roads.
 The regulation also establishes minimum dust mitigation and control requirements.

 Rule 228’s minimum dust control practices must be used for all construction and grading activities.
-See the Fugitive Dust Control Requirements Fact Sheet.
+See the Fugitive Dust Control Requirements Fact Sheet (PDF).

-If an asbestos dust mitigation plan is required by a conditional of approval for land use project see page Naturally Occurring Asbestos
+If an asbestos dust mitigation plan is required by a conditional of approval for land use project see the Naturally Occurring Asbestos page.